🇺🇸

-Apalachicola ZIP Codes — Franklin County, FL
+Apalachicola ZIP Code List — Franklin County, FL

 There are 2 unique ZIP codes in Apalachicola, Florida.
 Area code: 850.